breatheco-de/projects/p/python/beginner/family-static-api/README.md

 # ![alt text](https://assets.breatheco.de/apis/img/images.php?blob&random&cat=icon&tags=breathecode,32) Family Static API

 The Doe Family needs a static API!
-We need to build the *data structures* and create breakpoints to interact.
+We need to build the *data structures* and create API endpoint to interact with it using Postman.

 ## Data structures

-Every **member** of the Doe family must have these values:
+Every **member** of the Doe family must be a dictionary (equivalent of [Objects Literals in JS](https://www.dyn-web.com/tutorials/object-literal/)) and have these values:

     + id: Int
     + name: String